 SchoolMessenger is a comprehensive communication system used by the North Vancouver School District to communicate with parents.
 The system is used to send emails, text messages and phone calls to parents.
 At the secondary school level, it is used to make daily attendance phone calls for missed classes.
 Emergency notifications, such as a school closure, are broadcast to parents through SchoolMessenger.
 The system also offers an app to parents that they can voluntarily download to their mobile devices to receive messages on their cell phones.

-The North Vancouver School District uses Microsoft Office 365 to provide all students with an email account and seven gigabytes of online file storage for student documents.
+The North Vancouver School District uses Microsoft 365 to provide all students with an email account and seven gigabytes of online file storage for student documents.
 Students have unique secure logins and passwords.
-Office 365 accounts are used for various educational purposes, such as students working collaboratively on Word, Excel, PowerPoint and OneNote projects, and file sharing documents with teachers.
-Elementary school level accounts are restricted to emailing within the North Vancouver School District Office 365 environment; emails from/to outside the North Vancouver School District are disabled.
-The North Vancouver School District only uses elements of the Office 365 suite that are housed in Canada.
+Microsoft 365 accounts are used for various educational purposes, such as students working collaboratively on Word, Excel, PowerPoint and OneNote projects, and file sharing documents with teachers.
+Elementary school level accounts are restricted to emailing within the North Vancouver School District Microsoft 365 environment; emails from/to outside the North Vancouver School District are disabled.

 The Scholantis Portal is a secured technology system that the North Vancouver School District uses as its internal intranet.
 While used primary with staff, all students also have an account on the Scholantis Portal.
 The student account is used for elementary school students' self-assessments of the core competencies.
 The Scholantis Portal can also be used by teachers for various educational purposes such as internal teacher websites used with students.
 The system is also used for broader elementary student portfolios by some teachers and schools.
 All students also have access to a Student Opportunities section within the Scholantis Portal where various community opportunities, such as youth leadership camps, jobs, volunteer opportunities, summer/spring break programs, and the like, are posted.